 - Stock Adjustment Report can be saved or printed by clicking Print → Stock Adjustment.

-Once the Stock Adjustment has been completed, the transactions generated will be visible at the bottom of the screen.
+Once the Stock Adjustment has been completed, the financial transactions generated will be visible from the Financials tab.
 These will be synced with your accounting application next time data is synced.
 In the case of a 'fake' Stock Adjustment (for example, to correct a data entry error), this can be skipped.
 See Skip Transaction Synchronisation for more information.

 The user has the option to undo this Stock Adjustment.
 Clicking Undo will reverse all Stock Adjustment transactions and change the Completed status to Draft.